Free Walking Tour Berlin

 The Divided City

-At the end of World War II, Germany was divided into four occupation zones, each controlled by one of the Allied powers: the United States, Soviet Union, Great Britain, and France.
-The city of Berlin, located deep within the Soviet zone, was also divided into four sectors.
-However, as ideological differences deepened between the Allies, Berlin became a microcosm of the broader conflict between communism and capitalism.
+At the end of World War II, Germany was divided into four occupation zones, each controlled by one of the Allied powers: the United States of America, USSR, Great Britain and France.
+The city of Berlin which was positioned to the deep of the Soviet zone was also divided into four sectors.
+However, when political tones reached their extremes within the Allies, Berlin turned into a small-scale model of the contest with communism against capitalism.

 The Berlin Wall

-In an effort to stem the flow of East Germans fleeing to the democratic West, the East German government, supported by the Soviet Union, constructed the Berlin Wall in 1961.
-This physical barrier effectively divided the city, separating families and friends overnight.
-The construction of the Berlin Wall symbolized the mounting tensions between the two superpowers.
+In an attempt to stop the exodus of people moving in search of freedom to western East Germany, the then East German government aided by the Soviet Union put up the Berlin Wall in 1961.
+This physical barrier served to successfully split the city, with family and friends being torn apart for the night.
+Also the building of the Berlin Wall indicated the increasing conflict between two superpowers.

 The Berlin Airlift